ON PUBLIC TRANSPORT

 THE INNSBRUCKER NORDKETTENBAHNEN LIFTS AND CABLE CARS

 The Nordkette mountain range is one of the most popular bike areas around Innsbruck.
-Bicycles can be taken on the Hungerburgbahn funicular before 10 am and after 3 pm.
-A surcharge of € 3.50 is payable for bike transport.
+Bikes can be taken on the Hungerburgbahn funicular and the Seegrubenbahn cable car free of charge before 10 am and after 4.30 pm.
+Outside of these times, a surcharge of € 6 applies.

 PATSCHERKOFEL MOUNTAIN SOUTH OF INNSBRUCK